 Limited quality control

-3. Create and follow fleet maintenance programs
+3. Create and follow fleet maintenance programmes

-Higher costs can result from something as simple as not preparing for and adhering to schedules and procedures outlined in routine fleet maintenance programs.
+Higher costs can result from something as simple as not preparing for and adhering to schedules and procedures outlined in routine fleet maintenance programmes.
 Scheduled maintenance has predictable costs because allows you to plan efficiently, to know how long a service interval will take and the parts, technicians, tools and shop space required.
-Planning a maintenance program – and more importantly executing it – leads to a higher quality work and improved shop productivity, which in turn means lower costs.
+Planning a maintenance programme – and more importantly executing it – leads to a higher quality work and improved shop productivity, which in turn means lower costs.

 With clear and concise instructions in the form of checklists that details and define services that need to be performed, and having the information from on-board telematics systems and driver reports, it becomes easier to lower costs by making repairs during routine service intervals when they are less costly to complete.